usnistgov/oscal-xproc3/tutorial/sequence/Lesson03/oscal-convert_102.md

 </p:input>
 ```

-By default, this pipeline will pick up and process the data it finds at path `data/catalog-model/xml/cat_catalog.xml`, relative to the stylesheet.
+By default, this pipeline will pick up and process the data it finds at path `data/catalog-model/xml/cat_catalog.xml`, relative to the pipeline instance (XProc file).
 But any call to this pipeline, whether directly or as a step in another pipeline, can override this.

 The Morgana processor defines [a command                syntax for binding inputs to ports](https://www.xml-project.com/manual/ch01.html#R_ch1_s1_2).
 It looks like this (when used with the script deployed with this repository):